 - East entrance lobby (campus entrance)

-- 2-3 Floor Stairwell by Neumann Auditorium (South end of building)
+- Second to third floor stairwell by Neumann Auditorium (south end of building)

 Fine Arts Center

-- First floor board on ramp to McElroy Communication Arts Center
+- First floor on ramp to McElroy Communication Arts Center

 - Second floor lounge by practice rooms and skywalk to Vogel Library